 Tip: If you will be heading outside of Sofia to see other stunning sites around Bulgaria, like Melnik or Belogradchik, be sure to pack snacks and drinks for the journey.
 In rural Bulgaria, there are few options to stop at along the road and if you do spot something on the way, be prepared for gas station sandwiches and candy.

-Bulgaria and it’s Accessibility
+Bulgaria and its Accessibility

 I feel as though I should make one more comment on Bulgaria as it relates to its surrounding partners.
 If you are planning to visit Romania, Serbia, Turkey, Greece, or the Republic of Macedonia, Bulgaria is a country where you will find very inexpensive connections from both Sofia and Plovdiv.
 So, there’s a little extra incentive to check this amazing place out if you’re planning on visiting any of the boarding countries anyway!

 And there you have it, folks – how we spent 6 days in Bulgaria.
-Hopefully this post left you a little more knowledgeable about this unique country and maybe even left you keen to plan your own Balkan adventure!
+Hopefully, this post left you a little more knowledgeable about this unique country and maybe even left you keen to plan your own Balkan adventure!
 Or perhaps, you’ve also been to Bulgaria – was there anything important I missed?
 What was your favourite part about this intriguing country?!
-I’d love to hear any of your thoughts or comments on Bulgaria or traveling the Balkans.
+I’d love to hear any of your thoughts or comments on Bulgaria or travelling the Balkans.

 Till next time, cheers and happy wanderlusting!